666hwll/666hwll/README.md

 ### I want to keep my software as minimalistic as possible, that is why i use:
 - gnu nano
 - Neovim(i will provide some configs later on)
-- WM instead DE
+- WM instead of DE
 - GNU ICECAT instead of Chromium based Bloat
 - my custom version of debian
 - my own screenfetch programm, writen in C
 ### My main languages are: